symblai/getting-started-samples/examples/node/common/README.md

 ## common.js

 This describes the common or minimal configuration needed to invoke a real-time request `sdk.startRealtimeRequest` on the Symbl platform.
-We can retreive that using the `getConfigScaffolding()` function.
+We can retreive that using the `GetConfigScaffolding()` function.

 ### Common Configuration Parameters